avl/savefile/README.md

 # Changelog

+## 0.18.1

+Minor improvements to documentation.

 ## 0.18.0

 WARNING!
 When it comes to savefile-abi calls, 0.18.x is not fully binary compatible with 0.17.x.
 For regular data serialization, there should be no incompatibility.

-The major new feature in 0.18.0 is the support for returning boxed futures in SavefileAbi, and support for the #[async_trait] attribute macro.
+The major new feature in 0.18.1 is the support for returning boxed futures in SavefileAbi, and support for the #[async_trait] attribute macro.

 This allows exposing async API:s more easily using SavefileAbi.